 It is important these instructions are followed closely.
 Contact us if you have any questions or if any unusual changes occur with your pet's condition after surgery.
 If an emergency occurs outside of our office hours, then you should use the emergency contact information (below) to get help.

-- Dogs should be fasted prior to surgery.
-Nothing to eat or drink after midnight the night before.
+- Adult cats and dogs should be fasted prior to surgery.
+Nothing to eat after midnight the night before surgery.
+Only very small amounts of water.

 - Please walk dogs as usual the morning of surgery.